labintsev/ladd-and-weights/paper_en.md

 As speed metric, we use the prediction time on the CPU and GPU in milliseconds.
 Thanks to the creators of the ultralitics framework for implementing the functionality for measuring the performance of models.

-Yolov8 pretrained with COCO was used as models for our experiments.
+Yolov8 [Redmon 2016] pretrained with COCO was used as models for our experiments.
 We used three main models with different number of parameters:
 - yolo v8 nano - 3.2 M parameters
 - yolo v8 medium - 25.9M parameters